nesevis/exhaust/docs/academic-influences.md

 ### What Exhaust takes

 - **Reduction morphisms as `(enc, dec)` pairs** (Def 3.1, 7.7) — the core architectural separation between pure structural mutation (encoders) and materialization/feasibility checking (decoders).
-Exhaust implements this literally: `BatchEncoder`/`AdaptiveEncoder` protocols for `enc`, `SequenceDecoder` enum for `dec`.
+Exhaust implements this literally: the `ComposableEncoder` protocol for `enc`, `SequenceDecoder` enum for `dec`.
 - **Grade composition** via the affine-approximation monoid `Aff_≥0` (Section 8).
-Exhaust does not reify grades as a standalone type — instead, the approximation quality is implicit in the `ReductionPhase` ordering (5 cases: `.structuralDeletion`, `.valueMinimization`, `.reordering`, `.redistribution`, `.exploration`), where phases progress from exact encoders through bounded to speculative.
+Exhaust does not reify grades as a standalone type — instead, the approximation quality is implicit in the `ReductionPhase` ordering (4 cases: `.structuralDeletion`, `.valueMinimization`, `.redistribution`, `.exploration`), where phases progress from exact encoders through bounded to speculative.
 Decoder selection via `SequenceDecoder.for(_:)` further encodes the approximation: `.direct`/`.exactFresh` decoders are exact, while `.guided`/`.guidedFresh`/`.crossStage` decoders introduce bounded slack from re-derivation.
 The shortlex guard is the actual runtime mechanism — a binary accept/reject filter.
 Budget allocation uses `CycleBudget` (per-leg weighted allocation from a total budget) and `LegBudget` (per-leg tracking with hard cap + stall patience) rather than composable grade objects.
 - **2-cell dominance** (Def 15.3) for pruning provably inferior encoders within a hom-set.
 Exhaust uses this within each BonsaiScheduler sub-phase: all encoders sharing a decoder form a uniform hom-set where dominance comparison is well-defined.
 - **Covariant/contravariant functors** on OptRed (`Cand`, `Sol`, Section 4).
 Sepúlveda-Jiménez provides the directional vocabulary: covariant passes propagate changes forward through the dependency chain.
 The fibration theory (Section 8) provides the justification for the ordering: the covariant depth sweep within Phase 2 reduces bound-content values from minimum bind depth upward, settling shallow depths first so that deeper depths reduce in the correct context.
 - **Natural transformations as post-processing** (Section 5.3) — inspiration for the shortlex merge step that recovers optimised bound values after re-derivation.
 - **Relax-round pattern** (Section 11.2) — implemented in BonsaiScheduler's speculation leg (`runRelaxRound`) via `RelaxRoundEncoder`: when the two-phase pipeline stalls, value redistribution relaxes the objective, then prune + train passes exploit the relaxed state, with pipeline-level checkpoint acceptance.
 - **Kleisli generalisation** (Section 7) — lifting deterministic reductions to nondeterministic/randomised settings via Kleisli categories.
-Exhaust instantiates this at two levels: (1) the `ReductionMaterializer`'s guided mode, where re-derivation via three-tier resolution (prefix → fallback tree → PRNG) is nondeterministic, and (2) the `KleisliComposition` encoder, which composes two `PointEncoder`s through a `GeneratorLift`.
+Exhaust instantiates this at two levels: (1) the `ReductionMaterializer`'s guided mode, where re-derivation via three-tier resolution (prefix → fallback tree → PRNG) is nondeterministic, and (2) the `KleisliComposition` encoder, which composes two `ComposableEncoder`s through a `GeneratorLift`.
 The upstream encoder proposes a structural mutation, the lift re-derives the fibre (producing a fresh tree and sequence via the materialiser), and the downstream encoder (typically `FibreCoveringEncoder`) searches the fibre for a failure-preserving candidate.
 This is a full categorical composition `dec ∘ enc₂ ∘ lift ∘ enc₁`, not just nondeterministic retries.

 ### Where the instantiation is domain-specific